ap29600/dama-rs/README.md

 all commands are executed with `sh -c`.

-The top-level object must be of type `Notebook`, but nesting is not restricted beyond that.
+The top-level object must be of type `Notebook`, and a `Notebook`'s children must be `Box`, but nesting is not restricted beyond that.